AmberC0209/PaddleX/docs/practical_tutorials/ocr_rec_chinese_tutorial.en.md

 </tr>
 </tbody>
 </table>
-**Note: The evaluation set is a self-built Chinese dataset by PaddleOCR, covering street scenes, web images, documents, and handwritten texts.
+<b>Note: The evaluation set is a self-built Chinese dataset by PaddleOCR, covering street scenes, web images, documents, and handwritten texts.
 The text recognition set contains 11,000 images, and the detection set contains 500 images.
 GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 In summary, models listed from top to bottom have faster inference speeds, while those from bottom to top have higher accuracy.
 This tutorial uses the `PP-OCRv4_server` model as an example to complete a full model development process.
 Based on your actual usage scenario, choose a suitable model for training.
 After training, evaluate the appropriate model weights within the pipeline and use them in practical scenarios.